|

 learning

-experience as it was when I was a kid, but today the reward of
+experience as it was when I was a kid, but today, in many areas of our country, the reward of

 listening to something that would bring you joy is missing.

-is today nothing a kid would want to listen to on AM radio or would be
+is today nothing a kid would want to listen to on AM radio or, in my opinion, nothing that would be

 I consider

-myself very lucky to have been doing all this at a time just before AM
+myself very lucky to have been doing all that I did at a time just before AM

 radio took its fatal plunge and started to degenerate into the "Hate